Nonparametric Pricing Analytics with Customer Covariates: Regret Analysis: Lower Bound

 The construction of $\mathcal C$ follows a similar idea to \citet{rigollet2010nonparametric}.
 For a given $f_w\in \mathcal C$, we can always find another function $f_{w'}\in\mathcal C$ that only differs from $f$ in a single bin $B_j$ by setting $w'$ to be equal to $w$ except for the $j$th index.
-The decision analyst can only rely on the covariates generated in $B_j$ to distinguish between $f_w$ and $f_{w'}$.
-For small bins (i.e., large $M$), this is particularly costly because there are only a tiny fraction of covariates generated in a particular bin and the difference $|f_w-f_{w'}|=pd(\bm x,\partial B_j)\le 1/2M$ becomes tenuous.
+The firm can only rely on the covariates generated in $B_j$ to distinguish between $f_w$ and $f_{w'}$.
+For small bins (i.e., large $M$), this is particularly costly because there are only a tiny fraction of customers observed in a particular bin and the difference $|f_w-f_{w'}|=p(1/3-p/2)D(\bm x,\partial B_j)$ becomes tenuous.
+It also requires $p$ to be far from $2/3$ to detect the difference, which happens to be the optimal price when $w_j=0$.
+This makes the exploration/exploitation trade-off hard to balance.
 Now a policy has to carry out the task for $M^d$ bins, i.e., distinguishing the underlying function $f_w$ with $M^d$ tuples that only differ from $w$ in one index.
-The cost cannot be avoided and adds to the lower bound of the regret.
+The cost is inevitable and adds to the lower bound of the regret.
+Moreover, we assume the customers $\bm X$ are uniformly distributed in $[0,1)^d$.